 Our Audit Committee has adopted written procedures for pre-approving certain audit and permissible non-audit services provided by our independent registered public accounting firm.
 These procedures include reviewing a budget for audit and permissible non-audit services.
 The budget includes a description of, and a budgeted amount for, particular categories of audit and permissible non-audit services that are recurring in nature and therefore anticipated at the time the budget is submitted.
-Audit Committee approval is required to exceed the budget amount for a particular category of audit and permissible non-audit services and to engage the independent registered public accounting firm for any audit and permissible non-audit services not included in the budget.
-For both types of pre-approval, our Audit Committee considers whether such services are consistent with the SEC rules on auditor independence.
+Audit Committee approval is required to exceed the budget amount for a particular category of audit and permissible non-audit services and to engage the independent registered public accounting firm for any audit and permissible non-audit services are consistent with the SEC rules on auditor independence.
 Our Audit Committee may delegate pre-approval authority to the Chair of our Audit Committee.
 Our Audit Committee periodically monitors the services rendered, and actual fees paid to the independent registered public accounting firm to ensure that such services are within the parameters approved by our Audit Committee.